Photo by Susan Meltzer

 WHY PORTRAITS?
-Photography has been a life-long passion.
-I had originally planned to fill my time in retirement with street photography.
-But time and again, I found myself drawn to a subset of that genre, street portraits.
-Inspired by a viewer's comment, I finally accepted the inevitable and retitled this site, "Portraits with Soul."
+Photography has been a life-long passion for me.
+I had originally planned to devote myself in retirement to street photography.
+But time and again, I found myself drawn to a subset of that genre, candid portraits.
+Black-and-white frees them to tell a story.
+Some reveal fleeting moments of mood or emotion.
+Others anchor an unfolding story line.
+The best of them appeal to emotions as well as senses.
+The latter I’ve come to regard as "Portraits with Soul."

-Broadly speaking, all the images you see here are "street" portraits even though few were taken on an actual street.
+All the images presented here I regard as "street" photos even though few were taken on an actual street.
 Candid, informal and expressive, they earn the rubric of "street" in today’s parlance by their character rather than their location.
+Some few, of course, are traditional street photos, not portraits at all.

 For me, photography is a creative journey.
-It keeps me going in my retirement.
-I wake up each day looking forward to the ever-fresh challenge of taking a great photo.
+It keeps me going in my old age.
+I wake up each day looking forward to the ever-fresh challenge of taking a good photo.

 INFLUENCES.
 The following bits of wisdom have influenced my photography, and often my outlook on life, as well: